bimoware/bimowy/README.md

 - Add many other math exercises (Expression simplification, Equation solving, Limits, matrix, probability etc..)
 - Add physic problems (Forces, work, energy, acceleration, velocity, displacement etc..)
 - Add a python (and other programming languages) exercises (code fixing, optimization)
+- Add courses (resource type that allows for personalized resource structure & content (custom exercises, custom lessons, custom tools) with nested folders n shit)
-- Add other resource types (Courses, Tools, Articles (like brilliant.org vertical articles), videos with annoations etc..)
+- Add journeys (like brilliant.org vertical articles w Next button)
+- Add expansive articles (start with a realllllly oversimplified conclusion, then each time you click on a word, it expands into more details with images & components & explanations, recursively have clickable words which also expands, into a fully wikipedia article)
+- Add annotated videos (like youtube videos but people can add a sticker note to any time interval/timestamp and people can recursively reply to comments)
 - Add Account system (friend tracking, personal progress tracking w/ charts) for better gamified experience
-- Add a way for users to submit their own exercises and content (like scratch w drag n drop or just github pull requests)
+- Add  an UI for editing resources (like scratch w drag n drop or just github pull requests)
 - Add a way for users to create & save custom quizzes with selected exercises and options
 - Add a way for users to discuss exercises and content (comments, forums)
 - Add components (matrix, graph plotting, plane, 3D space, geometric shapes, etc..)